cs3b/mcp-servers-ruby/README.md

 Parameters:
 - `SERVER_PATH`: Path to the MCP server implementation
 - `BASE_PATH`: Base directory for the server (defaults to current directory)
+### Prompt Templates
+The media servers use XML-based prompt templates located in `media/prompts/`:

+- `summarize.transcript.xml.erb` - For transcript analysis
+- `whats.new.assistant.xml.erb` - For content comparison (assistant)
+- `whats.new.user.xml.erb` - For content comparison (user)

 Example:
 ```bash